Progressive Web Apps vs. Native Apps: What the Heck is the Difference?

 Let’s Talk About Safety Real Quick!

 Native apps have a superior user experience because they are specifically created for an operating system.
 There is a natural flow when surfing through a native app which allows the user to familiarize themselves quickly and easily.
-Users are more likely to interact with a native app as opposed to a progressive web app.
+Users are more likely to interact with an app from Google Play or the App Store as opposed to a progressive web app.
 With a native app having access to the device’s hardware, users can upload photos, chat and store payment information for future purchases.

 All of these factors spell out “Major Convenience” for the app-user.